jerryhgladinet/docs/install/source/chapter02.rst

 CentreStack server is about to cloudify your file storage and enable remote and mobile access, with sync and share capability.
 So, the first question is: What is your file storage solution?

-Your file storage can be a Windows File Server network share or any storage devices that support CIFS/SMB protocol.
+Your file storage can be a Windows File Server network share or any storage devices that supports CIFS/SMB protocol.
 It can also be from iSCSI devices that you can mount storage directly as a drive letter in the CentreStack server.
 It can also be a container inside a private instance of OpenStack Swift, a bucket in Amazon S3 compatible storage, or a container from Windows Azure blob storage.
 You will need the basic access information ready.
 For example,

 **Windows File Server**